Yandex Cloud

 Supported data typesSupported data types

-By default, columns in ClickHouse® cannot physically contain NULL values.
-However, you can create a table with columns of optional or nullable types.
-The column types displayed by Yandex Query when extracting data from an external ClickHouse® source will depend on whether the ClickHouse® table uses primitive or optional types.
+By default, ClickHouse® columns cannot contain NULL.
+However, you can create a table with columns of optional (nullable) types.
+The column types displayed by Yandex Query when extracting data from an external ClickHouse® source depend on whether the ClickHouse® table uses primitive or optional types.

 The tables below show type mapping between ClickHouse® and Yandex Query.
 Only the listed types are supported.